assist-iot/assist-iot-documentation/docs/source/verticals/federated/fl_training_collector.rst

 Prerequisites
 =============

-If run from source code then required libraries are in the file requirement.txt.
-If run in a container there are no prerequisites.
+The main prerequisities are the installation of Docker and docker-compose.
+These prerequisites are necessary in case of running the enabler as a container (Docker).
+However, it is also possible to run the component independently.
+In this case, it’s mandatory to have Python installed on the machine where the enabler will be executed.
+At least version 3.8 is recommended (this is the version of the Python image being used).
+It is also necessary to install some additional libraries or packages.
+These additional packages can be seen in the requirements.txt file (inside the application folder).

 Installation
 ============

-The installation procedure for this enabler is under development.
+The installation procedure for this enabler is under development and will be provided once the release of the enabler is completed.

 Configuration options
 =====================